arshiabehzad/Assignment1/README.md

 Stephen White helped me a bit with the general overview of how he counted the bigrams Brinly Xavier helped me a bit with understanding the general concept of the Gautian Distribution and how to use it to generate the strings.
+To shuffle the DNA sequences I used a line of code i found on stack overflow: https://stackoverflow.com/questions/8364597/shuffling-string